nhsd-exeter/dos-integration/documentation/adr/002-Reporting-approach.md

 Pros:

 * Control over infrastructure and reporting (we create and control what we require)
-* We can use python to create whatever kinds of reports we want CSV, PDF and graphs.
+* We can use Python to create whatever kinds of reports we want CSV, PDF and graphs.
 All report data/format is within DoS Integration team's control.
 * 100% of logs in storage mechanism.
 (Less chance of log not reaching log storage)
 * Keep logs for longer than two years